-There are 34 names in this directory beginning with the letter U.
+There are currently 34 names in this directory beginning with the letter U.

 Universal Camouflage Pattern also referred to unofficially as ACUPAT (Army Combat Uniform Pattern) or Digital Camouflage (digicam), is a digital military camouflage pattern formerly used in the United States Army’s Army Combat Uniform.